tap349/tap349.github.io/_posts/2017-04-15-raspberry-pi.md

   ```

   NOTE: if user is not specified name of currently logged in user is used
-        (this user might not exist on samba server).
+        (this user might not exist on Samba server).

   also usually I add new mount points to `Directory hotlist` in mc.